wp-plugins/emi-calc/readme.txt

 e.g.

-01. click on add new plugins and click on 'upload plugins' button.
+1. Click on add new plugins and click on 'upload plugins' button.

-02. click on 'choose file' button and select compress file of Emi calculator and then click on 'install now' button.
+2. Click on 'choose file' button and select compress file of EMI calculator and then click on 'install now' button.

-03. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

-04. Now use the given Shortcode in your page or widget.
+4. Now use the given Shortcode in your page or widget.

 Or